 Another brewing hack to lower the acidity of your coffee is to brew with eggshells.
 The eggshells are high in calcium, and that cuts acidity.
 The key is to make sure you have rinsed the shells well to make sure all of the egg is gone.

 How Acidic Tea & Coffee Affect Acid Reflux

-People that already suffer from different conditions that cause acid reflux typically stay away from tea and coffee because they are too acidic.
+People that already suffer from gastroesophageal reflux disease that causes acid reflux typically stay away from tea, coffee, acidic drinks, and other acidic foods because they are too acidic.
 But do they have to?
 When it comes to tea, while it has caffeine and certain levels of acidity, it is actually much better for heartburn sufferers than coffee.

 However, it isn’t because of the acid levels or caffeine.
 Even though coffee has a stimulant in it, it is also a type of muscle relaxer.
-There is a muscle between the stomach and the esophagus, and when it relaxes, it allows the stomach acid to move back up the esophagus, causing heartburn.
+There is a muscle between the stomach and the esophagus called the lower esophageal sphincter, and when it relaxes, it allows the stomach acid to move back up the esophagus, causing heartburn.

 Does Acid in Tea and Coffee Affect Bone Density?